Chamaedaphne: Etymology

 The name Chamaedaphne is said to be derived from the Greek word chamae for "on the ground," and daphne, meaning "laurel."
 In ancient Greek chamai (χαμαί) expresses "on the ground".
 The common name refers to its tough, leather-like leaf.

+Habitat

-HabitatChamaedaphne calyculata has a circumboreal distribution throughout the cool temperate and subarctic regions of the Northern Hemisphere from eastern North America to bogs in Finland and Japan.
+Chamaedaphne calyculata has a circumboreal distribution throughout the cool temperate and subarctic regions of the Northern Hemisphere from eastern North America to bogs in Finland and Japan.
 The species site is mostly restricted to bogs, but also occur in shrubby fens, rock crevices, and pool margins.
 Leatherleaf naturally forms large clonal colonies, but is very shade-intolerant.
 Nutrients are low in bogs due to low mineralization, and plants can only acquire nutrients from atmospheric sources.

 Uses

 Leatherleaf is used as a food plant by the larvae of some Lepidoptera species including Coleophora ledi.
 In ornamental usage, leatherleaf is widely used by florists as a filler green in bouquets and arrangements.
 Ethnobotanically, the plant has usage as "sun-tea," a drink in which dried or fresh leaves are steeped in cool water in a sunny location.
 This technique is used to avoid boiling it as a traditional infusion, which carries the danger of releasing andromedotoxin, a common toxin present in plants of the family Ericaceae.
 Leatherleaf also has limited medicinal use among some Native American tribes as a poultice of leaves for inflammation.